sergiuradu5/Burger-Builder/README.md

 This project was a follow-along coding practice for the React -The Complete Guide (2021 Edition), by Maximilian Schwarzmüller.

 ## [Demo of The Application](https://react-burger-builder-svr.web.app/)
-[Click here](https://react-burger-builder-svr.web.app/) in order to try my burger builder app!
+[Click here](https://react-burger-builder-svr.web.app/) in order to try my Burger Builder app!

 ## Functionalities: